-The left handed cricketer served as an opening cricketer and an occasional slow orthodox bowler.
-He holds the record of scoring the most number of centuries in One Day International Cricket for Pakistan with a tally of 20.
+The left-handed batsman holds the record of scoring the most number of centuries in One Day International Cricket for Pakistan with a tally of 20.

 This prompted him to start playing first List A cricket and then first class cricket before making his international debut.

 Anwar made his Test Debut against West Indies in Faisalabad in the November of 1990.
 His performance was extremely disappointing as he scored a duck in both the innings.
-The match ended with the West Indies achieving a massive victory of 7 wickets.
+The match ended with the West Indies achieving a victory by seven wickets.

-His One Day International debut came a year ago, against the same opposition at Perth on the first of January.
-This was similar to the Test debut as he managed to score only 3 runs, and West Indies won the match one-sided.
+This was similar to the Test debut as he managed to score only 3 runs, and West Indies won the match.

 Rise To Glory

 Anwar is a member of the exclusive club of batsmen who have scored three successive hundreds in ODIs.
-He achieved this in Sharjah by scoring centuries against Sri Lanka, West Indies and Sri Lanka in the 1993 ICC Champions Trophy.
+He achieved this by scoring centuries against Sri Lanka, West Indies and Sri Lanka in the 1993 Champions Cup in Sharjah.